-(1) Represents percentage of total portfolio at fair value.

-(2) Includes money market accounts and U.S. treasury bills.
+- (1) Represents percentage of total portfolio at fair value. - (2) Includes money market accounts and U.S. treasury bills. - (3) Represents the equity investment in the Asset Manager Affiliates.

 The industry related information, based on the fair value of the Company's investment portfolio as of December 31, 2017 and December 31, 2016, for our investment portfolio was as follows: